-To use skill-based or direct-to-agent routing, the Nortel Communication Server 2000/2100 has a feature that allows calls to be routed directly to an ACD position (Incalls) from a routing point (CDN, SCAIREDIR).
-The switch also allows calls to be transferred directly from a DN of the ACD Position type to a DN of the same type.
+To use skill-based or direct-to-agent routing, the Nortel Communication Server 2000/2100 has a feature that allows calls to be routed directly to an ACD Position (Incalls key) from a Routing Point (CDN, SCAIREDIR).
+The switch also allows calls to be transferred directly from a DN of an ACD Position type to a DN of the same type.
 For this feature, the Nortel Communication Server 2000/2100 must have the ACDXFER option configured on the ACD Group to which the agents belong.